 Arrive on Thursday

-For an ideal equestrian-themed weekend in Aiken, start by arriving on a Thursday evening and plan to stay in one of the elegant hotels that harken back to Aiken’s days as a Winter Colony retreat.
-The Willcox, the Hotel Aiken or, for a more bed-and-breakfast feel, Rose Hill Estate are the perfect stopping points.
+For an ideal equestrian-themed weekend in Aiken, start by arriving on a Thursday evening and plan to stay in one of the elegant hotels that harken back to Aiken's days as a Winter Colony retreat.
+The Willcox or Rose Hill Estate are the perfect stopping points.
 Each comes with all of the charm and ambiance of the 1920s.

-For a casual dinner on your first night, check out Davor’s Café, which serves everything from a bacon and pimento cheeseburger (cannot get much more Southern than that) to eggplant Napoleon with fresh mozzarella and homemade marinara.
-Davor’s offers small plates and prices range from $8 for a salad to $32 for a tenderloin.
-For about $11 per person, you also can sample some of South Carolina’s premier barbecue at Duke’s Bar-B-Que.
+For a taste of local flavor, have dinner at Whiskey Alley, a warm and inviting eatery offering small plates, entrees, salads and burgers along with whiskey and local beers.
+Chef Chad Jajczyk and his wife Chef Katie prepare a specials menu every day, featuring an array of appetizing entrees with vegetarian, vegan and gluten-free options.
+Be sure to save room for their made-from-scratch sweet treats.
+Or sample some of South Carolina's premier barbecue at Duke's Bar-B-Que.
 The buffet includes barbecue pork (add your own sauce), hash and rice, ribs, fried or barbecue chicken, a host of Southern veggies and, of course, banana pudding for dessert.
-If you’re going to Duke’s, get there early because they stop serving around 8:30 p.m.
+If you're going to Duke's, get there early because they stop serving around 8:30 p.m.

 After breakfast, it's just a short drive to Hopelands Gardens.
 Located on the former winter estate of Hope Goddard Iselin and her industrialist husband C.O.
 Iselin, the gardens are home to coy, turtles, wood ducks and some of the most interestingly shaped live oaks you will ever see.
 Hopelands is also home to the Aiken Thoroughbred Racing Hall of Fame and Museum.
 You can learn all about the horsemen and women who made the city famous and the stables that still train some of the best race horses and steeplechase jumpers you will find.
 It's all free, so come and go as you please.

-For lunch, you can head back to town for some local brews and pub-style food at Aiken Brewing Company.
-Appetizers include ribs and wings with a collection of tasty salads and sandwiches for less than $10.
+For lunch, head back to town for some local brews and pub-style food at Aiken Brewing Company.
+Appetizers include ribs and wings with a collection of tasty salads and sandwiches.
 You simply must try one of their home brews, like the Old Aiken Ale or the Thoroughbred Red.
 If it is a nice day, you can sit outside.

 You also can get an outside table at The Pizza Joint, which offers some of the best pizza south of New York City.
 They make their dough.
-Try a slice (about $4) and a cold beer ($4).
-Add a salad ($5) if you want to feel healthy.
+Try a slice and a cold beer.
+Add a salad if you want to feel healthy.

 Either spot is great for lunch because you will be right near all of the downtown shopping, especially on Laurens Street.
 An old-school hardware store sits among fine dress shops, antique stores and plenty of Southern gift shops.